Why Is Your Dog Vomiting After Drinking Water? Causes and What to Do

 • Underlying illnesses: Conditions such as kidney disease, liver disease, pancreatitis, or infections can cause general nausea and vomiting that appears linked to drinking but may have a deeper root cause.

 It’s also worth noting the difference between vomiting and regurgitation.
 Vomiting is an active process involving abdominal heaving, while regurgitation is more passive — the contents simply flow back up without much effort.
-This distinction can be helpful information to share with your veterinarian.
+This distinction can be genuinely helpful information to share with your veterinarian, as it points toward very different underlying causes.

 Symptoms to Watch For